-States that also have switched to online learning and requested their students leave campus have recognized the upheaval and financial harm to students and their families from these decisions and have provided appropriate refunds and reductions in charges.
+5. The University's decision to transition to online classes and to request or encourage students to leave campus were responsible decisions to make, but it is unfair and unlawful for the University to retain full tuition and fees and a disproportionate share of prepaid amounts for room and board costs and fees and to refuse to reduce any outstanding charges, effectively passing the losses on to the students and their families.
+Other higher education institutions across the United States that also have switched to online learning and requested that their students leave campus have recognized the upheaval and financial harm to students and their families from these decisions and have provided appropriate refunds and reductions in outstanding charges.
 The University, unfortunately, has not followed the pattern of many of its peers.

-- 6. Accordingly, the University has improperly retained monies paid by and failed to reduce charges assessed against Plaintiff and the other members of the Classes for tuition, room and board, and fees, while prohibiting or otherwise preventing Plaintiff and other members of the Classes from obtaining the benefits for which they paid or have been charged.
-Even if the University did not have a choice of whether to send its students home, it nevertheless improperly retained funds for services it is not providing and continues to seek recovery of improper charges.
-No matter the reason for its decisions, the University's actions are unlawful and unfair, and equity demands disgorgement of the fees and monies paid and a commensurate reduction in any outstanding charges. - 7.
-Plaintiff brings this class action for damages, injunctive, declaratory, and equitable relief, and any other available remedies, resulting from the University's illegal and unfair conduct, namely retaining full tuition, retaining an unfair share of the costs of room and board paid by Plaintiff and the other members of the Classes, retaining the full amount paid for fees, and refusing to adjust outstanding charges, while directing Plaintiff and other members of the Classes (or the students on behalf of whom Plaintiff and Class members paid these expenses) to move off campus. - 8.
-This lawsuit also seeks disgorgement of partial tuition for the Winter 2020 semester, the prorated unused portion of room and board, and unused fees that Plaintiff and other members of the Classes paid, but for which they (or the students on behalf of whom they paid) will not be provided the benefit, along with a commensurate reduction in any outstanding charges.
+6. Accordingly, the University has improperly retained money paid by and failed to reduce outstanding charges assessed against Plaintiff and the other members of the Classes for tuition, room and board, and fees, even though the University is not offering the benefits secured by the payments.
+When the University sent its students home, it improperly retained funds for services it is not providing and continued to seek recovery of all outstanding charges.
+The University's actions are unlawful and unfair, and equity demands disgorgement of funds paid and a commensurate reduction in any outstanding charges.

+7. Plaintiff brings this class action for damages, injunctive, declaratory, and equitable relief, and any other available remedies, resulting from the University's illegal and unfair conduct, namely retaining full tuition, retaining an unfair share of the costs of room and board paid by Plaintiff and the other members of the Classes, retaining the full amount paid for fees, and refusing to adjust outstanding charges, even though Plaintiff and other members of the Classes have been directed to move off campus.

+8. This lawsuit also seeks disgorgement of: partial tuition for the Spring 2020 semester; the prorated unused portion of room and board; and, unused fees that Plaintiff and other members of the Classes paid, but for which they (or the students on behalf of whom they paid) will not be provided the benefit.